Frequently Asked Questions

 We can easily resize your images if they are larger then the minimum dimensions.

-Images can easily get lost in email communications so we ask you to upload all your logos and images to the Dropbox link we provided you.
+Images can easily get lost in email communications so we ask you to upload all your logos and images to the Dropbox folder link we provided you.
 If you can’t find your link just let us know and we will resend it to you.

 If you have a lot of images for either individual web pages, blog posts, or image galleries please go to your Dropbox (Example Website), please create a new folder, give it the name of that page (Example Gallery 1, etc.), gallery, blog post, etc. This way it is easy for us to identify where the images are supposed to be used and there is no confusion.